Stepper Frames, Comfortable Light Weight Eye Wear

-It is this ‘design follows function’ approach to eyewear that is apparent as ever.
-Never wanting to be a leader of fashion, Stepper prefers the role of innovator in materials and manufacture.
+It is this ‘design follows function’ approach to eyewear that is apparent with Stepper Frames.
+Stepper prefers the role of innovator in materials and manufacture.
 If Stepper can also create the most attractive frame in the process, then the manufacturer, optician and wearer are happy.

-So why does Stepper continue with injection moulding over conventional plastic frames?
-The company recognises two key characteristics that are key to making well fitting, comfortable frames.
+Stepper continue with injection moulding over conventional plastic frames as there are two key characteristics that are key to making well fitting, comfortable frames.
 These are;

 - 3D design and manufacture.
 Three dimensional (3D) design allows a frame to be designed around the contours of a face and for the plastic frame to be manufactured in its final form rather than go through a shaping process

 - The plastic holds its manufactured form.
 The plastic enters the mould in liquid form and sets in the fraction of a second.
 Once the plastic is set it leaves the mould in its final shape.
 This is the shape it ‘remembers’ and the frame doesn’t alter.
 The easiest way to understand the advantage of this process is to compare it to old fashioned acetate.
 Acetate comes in flat sheets from the source manufacturer.
 The frame shape is cut from this sheet.
 Once the shape is cut the three dimensional aspects of the frame are created by applying pressure to create a shape to fit the face.
-One problem Hans saw with this process is that, over time, the acetate slowly returns to its original shape with frames needing regular adjustment to ensure best fit.
+Over time, the plastic acetate slowly returns to its original shape with frames needing regular adjustment to ensure best fit.

 In addition, casting at a high temperature results in a 100% replication of the master, creating a perfect replica of the original design.
 Not only do the frames come out from the mould with the lens groove, but the hinges can be inserted and joining elements for lug connections are provided creating extra strength in the frame construction.